-You can be exposed if you smoke tobacco products or are near to someone who is smoking, and if you breathe automobile exhaust.How can ethylene oxide affect my health?
+You can be exposed if you smoke tobacco products or are near someone who is smoking and if you breathe automobile exhaust.How can ethylene oxide affect my health?

-Ethylene oxide is listed as a human carcinogen in the Twelfth Report on Carcinogens published by the National Toxicology Program because it causes cancer, particularly leukemia, cancer of the pancreas, Hodgkin’s disease, and stomach cancer.
+Ethylene oxide is listed as a human carcinogen in the Fourteenth Report on Carcinogens published by the National Toxicology Program because it causes cancer, particularly leukemia, non-Hodgkin lymphoma, and stomach cancer.